mvolkmann/blog/src/progressive-web-apps.md

 A similar video for Firefox from the same team can be found at {% aTargetBlank "http://mng.bz/nPw2", "Debugging Service Workers in Firefox" %}.

-## Development Tips

-During development it is often necessary to force certain files to be reloaded.
-Files cached by a service worker are not cleared by clearing the browser cache.

-In Chrome, one approach to force files to be reloaded on the next browser refresh is to open the devtools, click the "Application" tab, and check the "Update on reload" checkbox.

-To force reloading for a specific service worker, select the "Application" tab, select "Service Workers", and click the "Unregister" link for the service worker.

 ## Workbox